 The Sacred Heart Homework Club offers weekly after-school homework support to local primary school students from culturally and linguistically diverse (CALD) and refugee backgrounds through one-on-one peer mentoring.

 Based in Fitzroy, the program began in 2002 with 18 students and has grown to supporting more than 100 students each year.
 ACU students work as dedicated one-on-one tutors to enhance school-based learning and encourage the development of literacy and numeracy skills through a variety of learning activities.

-- provides a safe learning environment where children are supported by tutors to improve their literacy and numeracy skills and promote success in education.
+- provide a safe learning environment where children are supported by tutors to improve their literacy and numeracy skills and promote success in education

-- builds children’s educational aspirations through positive role-modelling and mentoring between the students of Sacred Heart and ACU.
+- help build up children’s educational aspirations through positive role modelling and mentoring between the students of Sacred Heart Primary School and ACU students

-- supports the Restorative Practices model utilised by the school to encourage the development of behaviour, social skills and resilience.
+- support the Social Emotional Literacy Education Model utilised by the School to support the development of social skills and emotional resilience

-In 2010, the Homework Club was named as the winner of the National Australia Bank’s Schools First Local Impact Award.
+In 2010 the program was named as the winner of the NAB Bank’s Schools First Local Impact Award.